j8unit-team/j8unit/parent-pom/README.md

 installed Maven.
 Currently, J8Unit does not depend on a [specific Maven version](https://maven.apache.org/docs/history.html), however it [enforces](https://maven.apache.org/enforcer/enforcer-rules/requireMavenVersion.html) version 3.3.9 at least.
-Nevertheless, the super-POM is not part of the J8Unit project nor its releases and it is up to your installation which super-POM will be used during build process.
+Nevertheless, the super-POM is not part of the J8Unit project nor its releases and it is up to your Maven installation which super-POM will be used during build process.